StanJulia/Stan.jl/README.md

 This version will be kept as the Github branch Stan-j0.3-v0.1.0

 ## What's new

 ### Version 0.1.0

 The two most important features introduced in version 0.1.0 are:

 1. Using Mamba to display and diagnose simulation results.
+The call to stan() to sample now returns a Mamba Chains object (previously it returned a dictionary).
 2. The ability to select which variables to extract form Stan's output .csv file(s).

 ### Version 0.0.3

 The main feature introduced is inline definition of model and data in the .jl file

+### Versions 0.0.2 and earlier

+1. Parsing structure for input arguments to Stan.
+2. Parallel execution of Stan simulations.
+3. Read created .csv file by Stan back in to Julia.

 ## Requirements